 Describe the state program addressed by the Method of Distribution.
 CDBG Public Facilities program addresses infrastructure issues in communities including, but not limited to: water, sanitary sewer, storm sewer, utilities, streets, wastewater treatment, broadband communications, fire stations, community centers, and libraries.
-Beginning in 2018, DEHCR will utilize CDBG-SF funds to allow for broadband internet expansion in LMA areas.
-Previously, CDBG-SF funds were only utilized for CDBG-Public Facilities for Economic Development Awards.
-These awards will be made as Public Facilities.
-CDBG-CV funds will be allocated to this category.
-Projects funded will reflect goals of the funding to prevent, prepare for and respond to the coronavirus (COVID-19).
+In previous years, CDBG-SF funds were only allowed to be utilized for CDBG-Public Facilities for Economic Development awards.
+Beginning in program year 2019, DEHCR will expend funds formerly designated as CDBG SF as CDBG PI in order to satisfy the requirements of 24 CFR 570.489(f)(2).
+These funds will be spent in a fungible fashion with grant funds.
+This change in methodology is expected to eliminate this source of funding available in subsequent years.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 The primary criteria used to select applications for funding are: the three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) activities listed must be eligible activities need for the funding Public Facilities is eligible under CDBG-CLOSE; however, DEHCR is unable to accurately predict whether or how much CDBG-CLOSE funding will be expended under this category.
-Consistent with their use, in addition to the traditional "small cities" recipients, the State will also accept applications from Entitlement Communities and Counties for the second award of CDBG-CV funds.
-In addition to this activity, the State will allow Entitlement Communities and Counties to identify activities for funding that are consistent with the use of CDBG-CV funds.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Applications and handbooks are available on the DEHCR website.

 Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) n/a Describe how resources will be allocated among funding categories.
-Resource allocation to CDBG Public Facilities will be based upon several factors, including: the number of applications received historical funding amounts State of Wisconsin needs DEHCR priorities
+Resource allocation to CDBG Planning will be based upon several factors, including: • the number of applications received • historical funding amounts • State of Wisconsin needs • DEHCR priorities